 It happened on a rainy Friday, the day burnout finally caught up with me.
 I remember lying in bed, staring at the ceiling, unable to move.
-I had spent weeks working long hours (Because I was working the graveyard shift), skipping meals, and ignoring every sign that I was in trouble.
+I had spent weeks working long hours (because I was on the graveyard shift), skipping meals, and ignoring every sign that I was in trouble.
 My body and mind had reached their limit, leaving me with no energy, no hope, and no motivation.
-In that moment, burnout recovery felt impossible, like something out of reach.
+In that moment, burnout recovery felt impossible, like something far out of reach.

-If you have ever felt your spark disappear and your heart grow heavy, please know you are not alone.
+If you’ve ever felt your spark disappear and your heart grow heavy, please know you are not alone.
 Burnout can feel like it takes everything from you, but healing is possible.
-Let me share how I found my way back.
-In case you need to know, there is hope, too.
+Let me share how I found my way back — in case you need to know, there is hope too.

 Recognizing the Cost of Healing from Burnout

-One thing I learned quickly is that burnout steals so much more than energy.
-It takes away your hope, your sense of purpose, and even your confidence.
-Tasks that once felt easy now feel overwhelming.
-Work that once inspired you begins to feel like an endless burden.
+One thing I learned quickly is that burnout steals far more than just energy.
+It drains your hope, your sense of purpose, and your confidence.
+Tasks that once felt easy now feel impossible, and work that once inspired you begins to feel like an endless burden.

 For me, burnout looked like crying in the shower every morning, terrified of the day ahead.
 I was snappy with people I cared about, anxious all the time, and deeply ashamed.
-I barely recognized the person in the mirror.
+I barely recognized the person staring back at me in the mirror.

 If you see yourself in this, please pause and notice what burnout has cost you.
 Recognizing this pain is the first brave step toward burnout recovery.
-It is a sign that something needs to change, and that you deserve to heal.
+It’s a sign that something needs to change — and that you truly deserve to heal.

 Making Rest a Priority on the Road to Renewal